cs2113-s23/cs2113-s23.github.io/syllabus.md

 ### Course Description

 In this course, students will learn how to write object-oriented code using Java.
 Concepts will focus on object-oriented thinking, software composition, inheritance and polymorphism, and design patterns.
 Programming techniques, assignments and lab exercises will focus on Java, specifically, the language and its core libraries.
 The course will be conducted lab-style with a mix of lecture, lab assignments and projects.
-The course will also cover an elementary introduction to the C programming language.
+There will also be an open-ended groupwork assignment at the end of the semester.

 ### Learning Outcomes
 By the end of this course, students will be able to:

-- Experience programming in C.
-- Understand the relationship of language features to static and dynamic memory.
-- Design Java classes for a challenging problem involving multiple classes.
+- Practice advanced software development with large projects that involve multiple classes, encapsulation, inheritance, and polymorphism.
-- Understand objects: static and dynamic classes, interfaces, abstract classes, inheritance, polymorphism, constructors, Java's object features and syntax, memory representation of objects.
+- Understand programming language features such as interfaces, abstract classes, generics, and their underlying representation in memory.
-- Understand application development and design principles.
+- Experience GUI design and implementation
+- Practice basic networking and IO programming
+- Develop an understanding of software engineering principles
 - Demonstrate skill in problem solving by going from complex word description to implementation.

-### Course Outline

-- Weeks 1-7: Introductory C programming
-  - Syntax, memory management, libraries, ﬁle IO
-- Weeks 8-11: Intermediate Java programming
-  - Quick review, objects, class hierarchies
-- Weeks 12-15: Advanced Java Topics
-  - GUIs, concurrency/threading, IO, networking, web
-- Throughout: Software engineering techniques
-  - Requirements, Architecture, Design Principles

 ## Textbook and Resources